cloudle/geekTools/readme.md

 - [x] watchman
 - [x] react-native-cli
 - [x] ruui-cli (react based universal App development tool)
+- [] CocoaPods, we'll need to run `pod install cocoapods` on our own (it take too long time to run, so I don't think we want to have it installed by Ansible)

 #### Common software
 - [x] Chrome